Emarioo/BetterThanBatch/README.md

 See the [Guide](/docs/guide/README.md) for details.

 - **Statically typed** - All data types in the program language are statically typed.
 No dynamic objects.
+- **Compile time execution** - Run code at compile time.
+Read and parse a config.txt file to a data structure and place it in your program as a global variable.
 - **Imports** - No headers, no forward declarations.
 Circular dependencies between imports are allowed.
 - **Function overloading** - Very powerful in combination with macros. `std_print` is the standard print function which can print all sorts of types.
 - **Operator overloading** - Overloading for all arithmetic, logical, and relational operations.